Frustrated when your overtired baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 - The Farmer in the Dell

 If these songs are too upbeat, try slower lullabies that you know well.
 The idea is to sing songs that are easy to think of.
-You just might lull your baby to sleep and keep your cool as well.
+You just might lull her to sleep and keep your cool as well.

 Here are a few favorite lullabies: